1 July 2026, 16:42

 • Cantonal popular initiative – Canton of Appenzell Inner Rhodes

-8. Federal popular initiative «For professional wildlife protection»
+8th Federal popular initiative «For professional wildlife protection»

 The initiative text is available as a fully drafted constitutional proposal (Art.
 79a/79b of the Federal Constitution) and can be adopted and further developed politically by parties, organisations and private individuals.
-The complete proposal with explanations, cost estimate and strategy memo can be accessed here: Federal popular initiative «For professional wildlife protection»
+The complete proposal with explanatory notes, cost estimate and strategy memo can be accessed here: Federal popular initiative «For professional wildlife protection»

 Support & contact